 I recently pivoted my business model from 1-on-1 services to on-demand programs and products.
 My company still handles clients who want content marketing done for them, but otherwise it’s just me, my keyboard, and a dream.
 The goal is to help as many creators and entrepreneurs as possible, so to achieve that I needed to expand my offerings.

 My audience is small, so at this time content writing in the form of articles or long-form blog posts is a big priority for me.
 Content writing is critical because it helps readers get to know a little more about me and decide whether or not they want to download a freebie from me at the end of an article and join my email list.
-My email list is where all the action is, so it’s almost like my articles are little billboards for my list.
+My email list is where all the action is; articles are little mini-billboards for my list.

 Percentage of my writing week: 20%